HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/inversion.md

 ## Definition

-Inversion: a sequence change where, compared to a reference sequence, <b>more than one nucleotide</b> replacing the original sequence are the reverse complement of the original sequence.
+Inversion: a sequence change where, compared to a reference sequence, **more than one nucleotide** replacing the original sequence are the reverse complement of the original sequence.

 ## Description